 Sarajevo was the first European city to have coffeehouses, due to its Turkish influence, and there are many types to choose from.
 I made it a point to go to classics like Caffe Von Habsburg and funky ones like Caffe Tito.
 I listened in on conversations and chatted up some of the locals.
 There were students and businessmen and shopkeepers, and they were all happy to speak to me about their city, each suggesting a place that was not to be missed.
 At one stop, Samra, a young woman who works as a guide and translator, told me about razgovoruša, the “conversation coffee” with family, friends, or coworkers that starts each day.
 Some people drink traditional Turkish coffee, while others opt for cappuccinos or lattes.
 Whatever they sip, everyone sips something.
 But even as Samra and I chatted about this ritual, the barbarity of the past was close at hand.
 Samra lost her father in the war.

-“The past lies just beneath the surface of people’s lives.”
+A whole generation has no memory of those difficult times, yet the past lies just beneath the surface of people’s lives.

 More than a dozen bridges stretch across the Miljacka River as it flows through Sarajevo, and each has a story to tell.
 The Latin Bridge is where Archduke Franz Ferdinand, heir to the Austro-Hungarian throne, was assassinated in 1914, the act that sparked World War I. The Suada and Olga Bridge takes its name from two of the first victims of the Siege of Sarajevo, killed by Serbian snipers at a peace demonstration.
 The Festina Lente footbridge, completed in 2012, clues you in to the best way to experience the city.
 Its design is simple but ingenious.
 Halfway across the river, the span forms a loop in the air before continuing to the other side.
 The loop shelters two wooden benches, inviting you to pause for a moment during your travels through the city.
 The bridge’s name is Latin for “make haste, slowly.”